cminhho/FontEndWorkflowAutomation/README.md

 ## YEOMAN
 Yeoman helps you to kickstart new project, prescribing best practices and tools to help you stay productive
+### YO
-### YO: scaffolds out a new application, writing your Grunt configuration and pulling in relevant Grunt tasks and Bower dependencies that you might need for your build.
+Yo scaffolds out a new application, writing your Grunt configuration and pulling in relevant Grunt tasks and Bower dependencies that you might need for your build.

 ```sh
  $npm install -g yo